mpapazog/meraki-offline-logging/README.md

 npm install
 node server.js
 ```
 * The server will run and scan your organization with the frequency defined in Config variable **scanIntervalMinutes**.
 The default value is 60  minutes.
-If you want to quickly verify how subsequent scans will affect the database, you can lower this to 1 minute
+If you want to quickly verify how subsequent scans will affect the database, you can lower this to 1 minute.
+You will need to restart the Node.js server when making changes to the Config.js file
 * To include a network in the scan process, either tag it in the Meraki dashboard with the label defined in Config variable **logNetworksWithTag**, or set **logEveryNetwork** to **true**
 * Use the MongoDBCompass tool that came with MongoDB to view the contents of your database